 How should the SMA community interpret the information that people under 20 appear less impacted by COVID-19?

 COVID-19 seems to be impacting all ages in the U.S. However, elderly and those with underlying health conditions, such as SMA, are at higher risk.
 All viral illnesses cause fatigue.
 In SMA the fatigue caused by a viral illness translates into worse muscle weakness.
+Everyone is the SMA community should remain vigilant and treat a COVID-19 diagnosis as serious.

 Are people with SMA at increased risk for COVID-19 infection?